jukefr/fyle/docs/guide/README.md

 deployment phase depend on it.
 I also like to keep my lines under 80 characters but that is just personal taste you don't have to adhere.

+To build the images dynamically I have made a `build.sh` script that for each service loops over every folder inside the service, so every tool and builds an image tagged with the service name and folder name for the format.
+You can also pass a directory to the build script like so `./build.sh futils/resize` to force a build only on this image.

 ## :heavy_check_mark: Testing
-I wrote a very basic `test.sh` script in every service.
-It reads a `.csv` with all the different `services/formats` you want to test with a given `URL`.
-It will simply run the docker container with the url, inside a temporary folder.
+I wrote a very basic `test.sh` script.
+For each service it loops over the folders inside of it to know what tools should be tested.
+You can use the ` .spec` file to configure the passed parameters during the test.
+It will simply run the docker container a URL, inside a temporary folder.
 If you see % reductions in your logs, **congratulations the test passed** :tada:

+You can also pass a directory to the test script like so `./test.sh futils/resize` to force a test only on this image.